clalil/RPS_Game/README.md

 ![](./src/img/readme.png)

 ## The code
 This repository contains my individual RPS Game challenge from the Craft Academy Boot Camp.
-I chose to take on this challenge using React.
-I had very little previous knowledge of React before creating this app, as well as no previous experience of the testing frameworks or sinon.
+We were allowed to choose for ourselves which testing frameworks and libraries to use during this challenge and received no coach support.
+I chose to take on this challenge with very little previous knowledge of React before creating this app, as well as no previous experience of the testing frameworks or sinon.
 ## Getting started
 ### Dependencies
 * Create React App